Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 The canoe gods smiled on us again.
 We crossed Sturgeon under warm and mostly cloudless skies.
-The trailing wind occasionally threatened to build up to something worrisome but they always subsided.
+The trailing wind occasionally threatened to build up to something worrisome but the waves always subsided.
 I don't know our average speed, but I would expect it to be around 4 mph.

 ![Hash browns, hamburger, and gravy on SW end of Sturgeon Lake  2025-08-16 18:48](./attachments/202508161848-000.jpeg "Hash browns, hamburger, and gravy on SW end of Sturgeon Lake 2025-08-16 18:48")